 - When the caramelized sugar is completely mixed up with the milk.
 Then add it with the reduced milk.
 Mix it well.

-- After continuous stirring when mawa starts to remove the bottom of the pan it indicates it going to become ready.
+- After continuous stirring, when mawa starts to remove the bottom of the pan, it indicates it is going to become ready.

-- Cook it till the mawa or milk solid fully separates from the pan came into the center and easily gets a shape.
+- Cook it till the mawa or milk solids fully separate from the pan, come into the centre and easily get a shape.

-- Then turn off the heat and completely cool it down.
+- Then turn off the heat and transfer the khoya to a plate, and completely cool it down.

-- After mixing with powdered sugar, If you feel it is too dry or hard, then you may mix 1 and 1/2 tbsp to 2 tbsp milk into it.
+- After mixing with powdered sugar, If you feel the khoya is too dry or hard, then you may mix 1 and 1/2 to 2 tablespoons of milk into it.
 Mix it well.
+Here, milk adds little moisture and makes the mixture sticky to form a shape.

 Now start shaping it as your choice.
 Here I gave it a rectangular shape.
 As I first make its round shape then make its four sides flat.

-- Mathura special sweet lal peda is ready to serve.
+- Mathura style lal peda is ready to serve.

 - Always stir the milk from the beginning to the end, don’t leave it unattended.